kiirodev/KiiroDEX-Desktop/README.md

 </p>

-## What is Komodo Wallet?
+## What is KiiroDEX?

-Komodo Wallet is a secure wallet and non-custodial decentralized exchange rolled into one application.
+KiiroDEX is a secure wallet and non-custodial decentralized exchange rolled into one application.
 Store your coins, trade peer-to-peer with minimal fees and never give up control over your digital assets.

 Komodo Wallet has been tested on the following platforms: